Slicer/Slicer/Docs/developer_guide/debugging/overview.md

         - Open the "Output" tab and copy paste the contents into an advanced file editor (not Visual Studio)

       - With GDB
-        - Start gdb using the launcher (`./Slicer --gdb`) or sometimes the following works as well: `gdb ./bin/SlicerApp-real`
+        - Start gdb using the launcher:
+          - In the build tree: `./Slicer --gdb`
+          - For an installed Slicer:

+              ```txt
+              ./Slicer --launch bash
+              gdb ./bin/SlicerApp-real
+              ```

         - Place breakpoints in the functions

             ```txt